dux/lux-fw/lib/lux/application/README.md

 #### root

-executes if @root is nil
+executes if nav.root is empty

 #### map